webspresso

 API — createApp(options)

-Returns { app, nunjucksEnv, pluginManager, authMiddleware } (auth helper may be no-op if auth is not configured).
-Express is preconfigured with sensible security headers (Helmet), sessions when needed, static files, and the file router.
+Returns { app, nunjucksEnv, pluginManager, authMiddleware } (auth helper may be no-op if auth is not configured). app is a Hono-based compat instance (app.fetch, app.listen, Express-shaped route helpers).
+The framework applies secure headers, optional sessions, JSON/form body parsers, static files, and the file router.
+See Migrating from Express if you upgrade from an older major.

 OptionRole